 Unfortunately, not every preacher has been able to extricate himself so cleanly from this pitfall.
 Riches can easily become a rival to God with promising ministerial careers vanishing in a swirl of dollars.

-On the other hand, Jesus' words in Matthew 6 (part of the Sermon on the Mount) weren't meant only for full-time Christian workers.
-While almost everyone in the world seems to be frantically grasping for "these things" Jesus said that none of His children should do so.
+On the other hand, Jesus' words in Matthew 6, a chapter that is part of the Sermon on the Mount, weren't meant only for full-time Christian workers.
+Even though almost everyone in the world seems to be frantically grasping for "these things" Jesus said that none of His children should do so.
 The Master knew that a person's values and his character are wrapped up together.
 So when He warned that the heart must not be anxious about the things of this world, he was speaking to every Christian, not just to full-time Christian workers.

 To be sure, in saying, "Do not store up for yourselves treasure on earth," Jesus wasn't trying to crush out all desire for personal ownership.
 Nor was He preaching self-denial as a means of salvation.
 But our Lord did know that an anxiety about possessions would distract us from having a single-minded concern for His Kingdom and its righteousness.
 By single-minded, I mean a concentration focused on only one aim or purpose.

-While on home assignment ( also called furlough) I was often saddened to see the control of mammon1 in the lives of many American believers -- believers who have been blessed with so much materially.
+While on home assignment, I was often saddened to see the control of mammon1 in the lives of many American believers -- believers who have been blessed with so much materially.

 The dominant concern of many a conversation seemed to be "I just can't make it on what I'm earning."
 I often discovered that what people were really saying was, "My standard of living isn't rising nearly as fast as I'd like it to."